manu-yaff/manu-yaff/README.md

 - 🔭 I’m currently working on **mobile development with flutter**

-- 🌱 I’m currently learning **React, Advanced Js and Frontend stuff**
+- 🌱 I’m currently mastering **React, Advanced Js and Frontend stuff**

 - ⚡ Fun fact **I like to play tennis**